camunda/camunda-docs-manual/content/reference/rest/history/variable-instance/post-variable-instance-query-count.md

 ---

-Query for historic variable instances that fulfill the given parameters.
+Queries for historic variable instances that fulfill the given parameters.
-This method takes the same message body as the [POST query]({{< relref "reference/rest/history/variable-instance/post-variable-instance-query.md" >}}) and therefore it is more powerful regarding variable values than the [GET query count]({{< relref "reference/rest/history/variable-instance/get-variable-instance-query-count.md" >}}) method.
+This method takes the same message body as the [Get Variable Instances (POST)]({{< relref "reference/rest/history/variable-instance/post-variable-instance-query.md" >}}) method and therefore it is more powerful regarding variable values than the [Get Variable Instance Count]({{< relref "reference/rest/history/variable-instance/get-variable-instance-query-count.md" >}}) method.

 # Method